LetsGetStartedWithBub/Django_Web_Development/README.md

 - `pip install wikipedia`
 - `pip install email`

-#### All the steps after this are for those who are creating from stratch not required if you wish to clone this project
+#### ✋✋All the steps after this are for those who are creating from stratch not required if you wish to clone this project✋✋

 ## Create Django Project :
 - `django-admin startproject Myproject`